denisnosik/cli-messenger/README.md

 > chat <nickname>
 ```
 After that, everything you type in the terminal will be delivered to your friend.

+## Contributing
+Contributions are always welcome!

+If you have suggestions, ideas, or find any issues, feel free to open an issue or submit a pull request.

 ## API